 Dec 27-May 6, 2017

 The Phillips Museum of Art, PA (upcoming)

 In his book Defiant Gardens

 , Kenneth Helphand discusses how the power of a garden can intensify when created in inhospitable environments; the disparities between the setting and action can highlight the great humanity in the activity of making a garden in the midst of extreme change.

 My parents are war survivors and my exploration into my familys divided history has led me to make work in South Korea, supported by a grant from the Asian Cultural Council.
 I thought about the wounded landscape and how the potential of a garden, its resilience comes through in these defiant conditions.
 Two waters

 started at the Chinese-European Art Center in Xiamen, traveled to the Brooklyn Botanic Garden, and then Art Space Pool in Seoul.
 Nominated for a Smithsonian Institute Artist Research Fellowship and the Sindoh Artist Support Program in Seoul, I conceived the project as a place for reflecting on the changed historical landscape, created mainly from industrial rubble collected in the cities.

-My work has been a TIME OUT NEW YORK Critic's Pick, and written about in The New York Times, Artnet Magazine, Boston Globe, Harpers Bazaar Seoul, World Journal, and Trendebeheer, among others.
+Struggles in daily life, material culture, simple defiant gestures, and transformation drive my work.
+My sculptures and installations have been a TIME OUT NEW YORK Critic's Pick, and discussed and featured in The New York Times, Artnet Magazine, Boston Globe, Harpers Bazaar Seoul, World Journal, and Trendebeheer, among others.

-I currently run the Expanded Sculpture program at Kenyon College
+From 2015-19 I ran the Expanded Sculpture program at Kenyon College